PopulationAndCommunityOntology/pco/src/ontology/README-editors.md

 This generates a file (`src/patterns/definitions.owl`).
 You then need to add an import statement to the editor's file to import the definitions file.

+PCO currently uses on design pattern for collections of organisms.
+See XXX

 ## Release Manager notes